lsst/rtn-045/index.rst

 This branch should be named for the corresponding Jira ticket (e.g., "tickets/PREOPS-12345").
 The new branch should be created from ``main``, *not* from ``prod``.

-Unless the ticket is to make similar updates to all notebooks, only update one notebook per ticket branch (e.g., when bumping the RSP's recommended image).
+Only update one notebook per ticket branch, unless the ticket is to make similar updates to all notebooks (e.g., when bumping the RSP's recommended image).

-Update the repository's ``README.md`` file in the branch, when appropriate.
+Update the repository's ``README.md`` file in the branch when appropriate.

 Commit and push